supervisely/developer-portal/getting-started/python-sdk-tutorials/video.md

 # 3 videos have been successfully removed.
 ```

-### Information about available codecs, extensions, and containers
+### Information about available codecs, extensions, and containers.

 > **Note:**
 > Only basic video codecs are available in the Community Edition, for additional video codecs you can try the Enterprise Edition.